stlong0521/logistic-classification/README.md

 * Tianlong Song

 ## Additional information
 Please refer to the presentation slides and project report in this repository.
+A brief theoretical explanation is also available on [Tianlong's blog](https://stlong0521.github.io/20160228%20-%20Logistic%20Regression.html).